The Art of Plaster: Advanced Techniques for Sculptural and Textural Masterpieces

 - Art that uses only one color or shades of one color

 These trends reflect what's happening in our culture.
-Concern for the environment inspires natural color palettes.
+Concern for the environment inspires natural colors.
 Digital culture influences bright colors that look good on screens.
-Artists keep finding new ways to use color to communicate ideas.
+Artists keep finding new ways to use color to share ideas.

 Applying Color Theory to Creative Marketing and Branding